MayorScript/MayorScript/README.md

 ![](https://komarev.com/ghpvc/?username=mayorscript)

-I'm Joseph Ayobami, a Software Engineer, Technical Writer and a Tech Entreprenuer.
+I'm Joseph Ayobami, a Senior Software Engineer, Technical Writer, and a Tech Entrepreneur.
 Welcome to my GitHub profile!

-I'm the founder an EduTech startup - [Techsity](https://techsity.io) and a publisher of technical contents on [Dev](https://dev.to/mayorscript).
+I'm the founder of an EduTech startup - [Techsity](https://techsity.io) and a publisher of technical content on [Dev](https://dev.to/mayorscript).

 ## 🔭 Recent Articles